COVID-19 vaccination information for childrenUpdated June 27, 2022 at 6:23 a.m.

 Is the COVID-19 vaccine safe for children?

-Why should I vaccinate my child if their risk from COVID-19 is low?
+Why should I vaccinate my child for COVID-19 if their risk of serious illness is low?

 While the risk of severe COVID-19 in children is lower compared to adults, that risk is not zero.
-In this situation, Dr. Kahn encourages parents to examine the risks and benefits of having their children vaccinated for COVID-19 versus potentially catching COVID-19 itself.
+Highly contagious variants have shown that children can and do get sick from COVID-19.
+In addition to protecting their health, vaccinating children is key to protecting others.